szymon6927/szymonmiks.pl/blog/content/post/04-dependency-injection-with-python/index.md

 di[S3SdkClient] = aws_factory.s3_sdk_client()
 ```

-Mainly I'm using the second one because I'm a fan of typing in Python 😉
+Mainly I'm using the second one because I'm a fan of typing in Python :wink:

 As you have seen some of my definitions inside `bootstrap_di` function are using the lambda function.
 It's because **kink** supports on-demand service creation.